-Dread has Disi The economic energy was and of all blacks and include and Broad-based Black The economic empowerment of all black people including women, Economic workers, Youth, people with disabilities and people living in rural areas Empowerment through diverse but integrated socio-economic strategies that include, but are not limited to - -Increasing the number of black people that manage, own and control enterprises and productive assets; Facilitating Ownership and management of enterprises and productive assets by communities, workers, co-operatives and other collective enterprises; - Targeted procurement; and investment in enterprises that are owned or managed by black people; Human resources and skills development; Achieving equitable representation in all occupational categories and levels in the workforce; Facilitating the provision of additional skills to black employees at all levels in the workforce.
+Broad-based Black The economic empowerment of all black people including women, Economic workers, Youth, people with disabilities and people living in rural areas Empowerment through diverse but integrated socio-economic strategies that include, , but are not limited to - -Increasing the number of black people that manage, own and control enterprises and productive assets; - Facilitating Ownership and management of enterprises and productive assets by communities, workers, co-operatives and other collective enterprises; - Targeted procurement; and investment in enterprises that are owned or managed by black people; Human resources and skills development; - Achieving equitable representation in all occupational categories and levels in the workforce; - Facilitating the provision of additional skills to black employees at all levels in the workforce.
 Commissioned agent A person who only earns commission, receives no salary.
-Community Scheme Any scheme or arrangement in terms of which the shared use of and · · · · · · responsibility for part of land and building, including but not limited to sectional title development scheme, share block company, home owners association and a housing scheme for retired persons.
+Community Scheme Any scheme or arrangement in terms of which the shared use of and responsibility for part of land and building, including but not limited to sectional title development scheme, share block company, home owners association and a housing scheme for retired persons.
 And scheme has the same meaning.
 Deemed current The result of the formula in paragraph 17.6 of DTI Code 100, value Statement 100.
 The formula is: the value of the instrument(s) to which a black Participant's Economic Interest attaches minus the carrying value of any third party rights or claims that may exist against that black Participant as a result of the financing of the acquisition of the instrument(s) divided by the current value of the Measured Enterprise.
 All values to be upon the date of measurement.
 Deemed participant A natural person entitled to receive a distribution or benefit from a broad-based ownership scheme.
-Designated groups a) Means unemployment black people not attending and not required 5 5 , by law to attend an educational institution and not awaiting admission to an educational institution b) Black people who are youth as defined in the National Youth Commission Act of 1996; c) Black people who are persons with disabilities as defined in the Codes of Good Practice on employment of people with disability issued under Employment Equity Act; d) Black people living in rural and under-developed areas.
-Development in Only new stock is considered in this case as development excluding under resourced any upgrades, any improvements and/or extensions of existing stock areas Distribution scheme A Broad-Based Ownership Scheme in which more than 50 natural persons are intended to receive distributions from the scheme that are payable from the Economic Interest received by the scheme or by the fiduciaries of the scheme.
-Economic Investment and property development in under-resourced areas based Development on the infrastructure municipality index developed by Financial Draft 1 aligned sector code (FSC).
+Designated groups a) Means unemployment black people not attending and not required by law to attend an educational institution and not awaiting admission to an educational institution b) Black people who are youth as defined in the National Youth Commission Act of 1996; c) Black people who are persons with disabilities as defined in the Codes of Good Practice on employment of people with disability issued under Employment Equity Act; d) Black people living in rural and under-developed areas.
+Develonment in Only new stock is considered in this case as development excluding Development in under resourced 1 - areas any upgrades, any improvements and/or extensions of existing stock Distribution scheme A Broad-Based Ownership Scheme in which more than 50 natural Distribution screens persons are intended to receive distributions from the scheme that are payable from the Economic Interest received by the scheme or by the fiduciaries of the scheme. nadelando di trio donomo.
+Economic Investment and property development in under-resourced areas based Development on the infrastructure municipality index developed by Financial Draft = 3.0.0,0, aligned sector code (FSC). angrica codior codo (r co).

-E i - l - t t Economic Interest A Participant's Claim against the Enterprise representing a return on ownership of the Enterprise, measured in accordance with the Flow- Through and Modified Flow-Through Principles.
-In this regard, a Participant's entitlement to receive any payment or part payment on the Participant's Claim from a Measured Enterprise that is not in the nature of a return on ownership in that Measured Enterprise, will be treated as an Economic Interest if such payment is: - not arms-length; - not market-related; - mala fide; or without a commercial rationale; or intended to circumvent the provisions of this statement or the objectives of the Act.
+Economic Interest A Participant's Claim against the Enterprise representing a return on ownership of the Enterprise, measured in accordance with the Flow-Through and Modified Flow-Through Principles.
+In this regard, a Participant's entitlement to receive any payment or part payment on the Participant's Claim from a Measured Enterprise that is not in the nature of a return on ownership in that Measured Enterprise, will be treated as an Economic Interest if such payment is:

+- not arms-length; - not market-related;

+- mala fide; or

+without a commercial rationale; or

+- intended to circumvent the provision statement or the objectives of the